PengfeiZG/Deduplication/README.md

 ## Known Limitations

 - **Synthetic test data only.** Results on the 100k synthetic dataset are strong.
-Performance on real-world enterprise telemetry with mixed benign/malicious traffic has not yet been measured.
+Performance on real-world enterprise telemetry with mixed benign/malicious traffic has been tested but not yet truly accurate still.
 - **Single-machine.** The pipeline runs in-process on a single machine.
 For production-scale (millions of alerts/day), the embedding and clustering stages would need to be distributed.
 - **30-minute window is fixed per run.** Long-duration APT campaigns that are active for hours may be split across multiple candidate group windows and require the stitching layer to reunite them.
 Very slow campaigns (one alert per hour) will not cluster at all.
 - **UMAP visual ≠ clustering truth.** The UMAP projection is a lossy 2D approximation of 384-dimensional embedding space.
 Clusters that appear scattered on the map may still be correctly identified by DBSCAN in high-dimensional space.